Sant Charandas: Biography

-He was succeeded to his spiritual seat (Guru-Gaddi) by his cousin sisters of his Chyavan Gautriya Bhriguvanshi Dhusar family of Alwar, the Saints Sahjo Bai and Daya Bai were the nieces and disciples of Sant Charandas.
-Bodh the women sents' verses were read and liked widespread all over India from Delhi to Gujarat.
-There are more than a hundred monasteries in the whole of India of SHUK SECT of Vaishnavas established by Sant Charan Das.

-SANT CHARNDAS achieved salvation by sacrificing body by Samadhi in Vikrami Samvat 1839 i.e. 1782 AD at the age of 79.
+Caraṇdās (1703-1782) was born in Ḍahrā, near Alwar, but at the age of seven he was brought to Dehli after the death of his father.
+Caraṇdās claimed his guru was Śukdev, the mythological narrator of the Bhāgavata Purāṇa.
+He founded the Caraṇdāsī Vaiṣṇav sect in 1753.

 Teachings

 Charandas is the author of around twenty works.
 Many of these are in verse and deal with aspects of devotion, particularly relating to the worship of Krishna.
 He is credited by his followers with a vision of Krishna while on pilgrimage to Vraj in mid-life, as well as a further meeting with Shukdev at the same time.

 He wrote commentaries on various Upanishads, particularly the Katha Upanishad, and on specific yoga practices, especially Pranayama, control of the breath.

 A member of the Sant mystical tradition, Charandas's teachings draw on a wide range of sources and emphasize the nearness of the Divine to each person, the need to follow a guru, the importance of sharing in a community of like-minded believers not dependent on caste (Satsang), and the value of leading a strictly moral life.

 Two of his major disciples, Sahjo Bai and Daya Bai, both women, are also famous for their poetry.